Alluxio/alluxio/docs/File-System-API.md

 Tachyon uses two different storage types: Tachyon managed storage and under storage.
 Tachyon managed storage is the memory, SSD, and/or HDD allocated to Tachyon workers.
 Under storage is the storage resource managed by the underlying storage system, such as S3, Swift or HDFS.
-Users can specify the interaction with the Tachyon's native storage and under storage through the `NativeStorageType` and `UnderStorageType` respectively.
+Users can specify the interaction with the Tachyon's native storage and under storage through the `TachyonStorageType` and `UnderStorageType` respectively.
 Note that read operations are affected by `TachyonStorageType` (the data can be stored in more Tachyon workers) but not `UnderStorageType`.